tudor1204/GoogleCloudPlatform/cloudsql/README.md

 ### Prerequisites

-Follow the tutorial at [Connecting from Google Container Engine](https://cloud.google.com/sql/docs/mysql/connect-kubernetes-engine).
+Follow the tutorial at [Connecting from Google Kubernetes Engine](https://cloud.google.com/sql/docs/mysql/connect-kubernetes-engine).

 After you follow the tutorial, you must have Secrets named